 Litigation with respect to guardianship issues can arise at different stages and for many different reasons.
-One of the most common scenarios is when at the inception of guardianship proceedings, the person who is alleged to be incapacitated disputes the contention that he or she is incapable of managing their own financial and/or personal affairs.
-Under these circumstances, the assistance of a knowledgeable Florida guardianship attorney is essential to obtaining a favorable resolution.
+One of the most common scenarios is when at the inception of guardianship proceedings, the person who is alleged to be incapacitated disputes the contention that they are incapable of managing their own financial and/or personal affairs.
+Under these circumstances, a knowledgeable Florida guardianship attorney's assistance is essential to obtaining a favorable resolution.

 There are many situations in which an individual may petition the court to have a guardian appointed for another person against their will.
 These cases often involve an aging parent or grandparent.
 But it can also happen in other relationships and for a variety of reasons.
 For example, guardianship petitions may be brought:

 When a close relative is involuntarily committed to a psychiatric ward, because he is declared to be a threat either to himself or to others;

 When an individual’s parent, adult child, or sibling chronically engages in substance abuse, and the individual believes that person is therefore incapable of making their own decisions about their finances or health;

 When an individual discovers that their parent is being financially exploited or manipulated by another family member, or by someone else who is close to them, such as a friend or a caregiver;